 Back in the 1950s, doctors persuaded mothers that artificial feeding was ‘scientific’.
 They added mystique by presenting gobbledygook to impress.
 Breastfeeding failure became accepted as a common flaw in women’s bodies, and now tongue-tie is becoming accepted as a common problem in infants’ mouths.
 Effective distribution of promotion by a universal means of communication creates a market.
 Where are mothers able to find consistent and impartial information?
-On Facebook?

 And it is fascinating to follow the social media discourse on the topic: the conjectures of some enthusiasts who believe that air swallowed because of tongue or lip-tie leads to leaky gut, food intolerances, nut allergy, and other digestive problems.
 ‘Restless foetus’, bed wetting, constipation, late crawling, worn out adrenal glands, mouth breathing, sleep disturbances, spinal deformity, ADHD, webbed fingers syndrome, and conjunctivitis have been blamed on tied tongues.
 A new device on sale for training babies’ tongues lists a connection between tongue-tie and leukaemia in its marketing promotion.
 There’s a growing number of claims cited in chat groups for what tongue-tie release can cure, including, but not limited to, umbilical hernia, mouth breathing, craniosynostosis, motion sickness, hating the car seat and nappy changes.
 It can even prevent SIDS…

 Adults too are claiming to benefit from having their tongues released to cure headache and neck tension, erectile dysfunction, tight pelvic floor and stress incontinence; improve balance and vision.
 Some hypothesise that releasing a tie can shorten the menstrual cycle and shrink nodules in the thyroid through some connection with pituitary function.
 Perhaps tongue-tie is at the root of all hormonal problems?
 (I’ll keep an eye out!)
 One woman wrote that after the procedure, not only was her posture improved but her breasts were perkier too.
 What next?
 Perhaps a connection between tongue-tie and autism?
-Indeed, such a connection has already been made, I missed that one … Schizophrenia even!
+Indeed, such a connection has already been made … Schizophrenia even!

 I recently heard a lactation consultant relate how she had seen flyers from a provider of tongue-tie surgical procedures handed out to pregnant women at a mother and baby fair.